 - On an iPhone: Go to Settings > General > About.
 Scroll down to find the number.
 If you don’t see the IMEI/MEID in this location, you may find it etched on the SIM tray or engraved on the back of the phone.

 Use Strong Security on Lock Screen.

-Whether it’s a PIN, a pattern, a fingerprint, or your face, ensure you have your lock screen well-protected.
-This is an excellent strategy against anyone wants to access your lost device’s contents.
+Whether it’s a PIN, a pattern, a fingerprint, or a face, ensure you have your lock screen well-protected.
+This is an excellent strategy against anyone who wants to access your lost device’s contents.
 This is proper even when someone just wants to snoop in there.

 Set up automatic backups.